 In Part 1, we saw trust from the perspective of flesh.
 Here, one’s life is informed by what they have experienced (self) as well as what they perceive by their human senses in the circumstances and situations they find themselves in (i.e fellow humans, environment/world).
 In Part 2, we saw trust from the perspective of prayer and communion with God.
 We conclude the trust series by focusing even more on God the Sovereign ruler and creator of all things.

 Now, it is God we will always have.
-It is God who inhabits time and is the beginning and the end.
+It is God who inhabits time and is the beginning and the end of time.
 He will always be there and so we are best off trusting him and nothing or no-one else!
 There is nothing wrong with having experiential knowledge of God.
 Good experiences foster faith but bad experiences will fester and cause havok in the faith journey compromising one’s ability to trust God.
 We never have to worry about good because we originate from a good God and as he is so are we.
 It is the bad that rocks the boat and therefore has to be dealt with.
 If your knowledge of God is based on your understanding of life thus far or experiences you will never trust him fully.
 The bad experiences will redefine God for you and make so much noise it will be impossible to trust him or walk in faith.
 Yes you will acknowledge his Lordship, yet you will not trust his will to do you good.
 We have to understand one thing- the finality of scripture when it says God is good.
 This is the final truth against a bad past/ experience or present/situation or even perceived future.
 In it all and through it all, God is Good!

 I had a discussion the other day with some sisters and the question that kept coming up is;